 Research Question 1: What are the effects of stressful life events on academic engagement in undergraduate college students?

-Hypothesis 1: I hypothesize that increased levels of life stressors will be associated with lower levels of academic engagement.
-Specifically, I hypothesize that academic engagement as measured by SCEQ will be lower in undergraduate students who experience a greater number of stressful life events as determined by USQ.
+Hypothesis 1: It is hypothesized that increased levels of life stressors will be associated with lower levels of academic engagement.
+Specifically, I hypothesize that academic engagement will be lower in undergraduate students who experience a greater number of stressful life events.

 Research Question 2: What is the relationship between sleep hygiene (SH) and academic engagement in undergraduate students?

 Hypothesis 2: I hypothesize that lower levels of sleep hygiene will be associated with impairments in academic engagement.
-Specifically, academic engagement will be lower in undergraduate students who experience reduced levels of healthy sleep hygiene practices as measured by the SHI.
+Specifically, academic engagement will be lower in undergraduate students who experience reduced levels of healthy sleep hygiene practices.

 Additionally, I hypothesize that sleep hygiene practices will have the largest effect on both the skills engagement and the performance engagement factors since these factors are based in executive functioning and achievement, areas that have shown consistent links in the literature to impaired sleep.